JuliaPhysics/SolidStateDetectors.jl/docs/src/man/installation.md

 The backends supported by SolidStateDetectors.jl are `gr` and `pyplot`.
 By default, `gr` is loaded when importing `Plots`.

+For more information about the plot recipes of this package look up the [Plotting](@ref) section.

 This documentation was build with
 ```@example
 using Pkg, Plots # hide